(hye droks ee KLOR oh kwin)

 Malaria, acute attack: Oral: 800 mg initially, followed by 400 mg at 6, 24, and 48 hours

 Rheumatoid arthritis (off-label dose): Oral: Initial: 400 mg daily in 1 to 2 divided doses with or without concomitant non-biologic disease-modifying antirheumatic drugs (Kumar 2013; O’Dell 2013; Rath 2010; Smolen 2016); Maintenance: 300 mg daily (usually after 3 months of initial dosing) (Kumar 2013).
-Due to the risk of retinal toxicity, do not exceed a daily dose of 5 mg/kg/day using actual body weight (AAO [Marmor 2016]).
+Due to the risk of retinal toxicity, do not exceed a daily dose of 5 mg/kg/day using actual body weight or 400 mg (AAO [Marmor 2016]; Plaquenil PI).

 Porphyria cutanea tarda (off-label use): Oral: 100 mg twice weekly; continue until plasma porphyrin levels are normal for at least one month (Singal 2012); however, additional data may be necessary to further define the role of hydroxychloroquine in this condition.

 Primary Sjögren syndrome (extraglandular manifestations) (off-label use): Oral: Usual dose: 200 mg daily (Mavragani 2006).
-Note: Due to the risk of retinal toxicity, do not exceed a daily dose of 5 mg/kg/day using actual body weight (AAO [Marmor 2016]).
+Note: Due to the risk of retinal toxicity, do not exceed a daily dose of 5 mg/kg/day using actual body weight or 400 mg (AAO [Marmor 2016]; Plaquenil PI).

 Q fever, chronic (off-label use) (CDC 2013): Oral: